armory/docs/content/en/cd-as-a-service/setup/quickstart.md

 ## Connect your cluster

 CD-as-a-Service uses an agent to execute deployments in your Kubernetes cluster.
-The installation process uses credentials from your `~/.kube/config` file to install the CD-as-a-Service agent.
+The installation process uses credentials from your `~/.kube/config` file to install the CD-as-a-Service agent into a new `armory-rna` namespace.

 Run the following command to install an agent in your Kubernetes cluster: